gocardless/draupnir/README.md

 Draupnir
 ========

+Draupnir is a tool that provides on-demand Postgres databases with preloaded data.

 > *Odin laid upon the pyre the gold ring called Draupnir; this quality attended it: that every ninth night there fell from it eight gold rings of equal weight.*

-Draupnir is a tool that provides on-demand Postgres databases with preloaded data.

-**Looking to use Draupnir?
-Please check the developer handbook**

 Development
 -----------